SinaMoetakef/SMNumberWheel/README.md

 After installing the pod:
 - Add a view to the ViewController's view hierarchy using InterfaceBuilder
 - Setup constranits of the view
-- Set the view's class to be SMNumberWheel
+- Set the view's class to be SMNumberWheel and choose the ModuleName
 - Wait for the InterfaceBuilder to render the wheel

 ## Customizing the Wheel